Impetigo contagiosa

 Author(s): Anzengruber F., Navarini A.

-• Especially children between 2-5 years are affected.
+• Children between 2-5 years of age are particularly affected

-• May cause endemic diseases in schools and kindergartens.
+• Can cause endemics in schools and kindergartens

 • Warm, humid climate